 - In operation for more than three consecutive months auditee should have at least three months of documentation available for review.
 If the auditee has less than three months of most of their documentation available for review a pre-assessment audit is strongly advised.
+If the auditee has less than three months of most of their documentation available for review a pre-assessment audit is strongly advised.
+If the auditee has less than three months of most of their documentation available for review a pre-assessment audit is strongly advised.
 If the auditee has less than three months of most of their documentation available for review and decides to have a regular audit, they should be aware that they cannot receive full conformance for paperwork questions relating to monitoring and that the down score will be based on the amount of paperwork available. - Short season operation, in operation for less than three consecutive months auditee should have at least three months of documentation available for review (this may include last season's documentation).
 Where an operation does not have three months of records available (e.g. one month of operation per year) auditee should have at least the previous season's records available for review.
 If the auditee has less than three months of most of their documentation available for review and decides to have a regular audit, they should be aware that they may not receive full conformance for paperwork questions relating to monitoring and that the down score will be based on amount of paperwork available.